Landslide mitigation: Drainage galleries fitted with microdrains

 Drainage galleries constitute a rather expensive stabilisation provision for large, deep landslide movements, used where the ground is unsuitable for cutting trenches or drainage wells and where it is impossible to work on the surface owing to a lack of space for the work machinery.
 Their effectiveness is due to the extensiveness of the area to be drained.
 Moreover, these drainage systems must be installed on the stable part of the slope.

 Drainage systems made up of microdrains are placed inside galleries with lengths that can reach 50–60 m.
 The sizes of the galleries are conditioned by the need to insert the drain perforation equipment.
-For this reason the minimum transversal internal size of the galleries vary from a minimum of 2 m, when using special reduced size equipment, to at least 3.5 m, when using traditional equipment.
+For this reason, the minimum transversal internal size of the galleries vary from a minimum of 2 m (when using special reduced size equipment) to at least 3.5 m (when using traditional equipment).

 Siphon drain

 This is a technique conceived and developed in France, which works like the system of isolated drainage wells but overcoming the inconvenience of installing a pump for each well.
-Once motion is triggered in the siphon tube, without the entry of air into the loop, the flow of water is uninterrupted.
+Once motion is triggered in the siphon tube without the entry of air into the loop, the flow of water is uninterrupted.
 For this reason, the two ends of the siphon tube are submerged in the water of two permanent storage tanks.
 This drain is created vertically starting from the campaign level but can also be sub-vertical or inclined.
-The diameter of the well can vary from 100 to 300 mm;.
+The diameter of the well can vary from 100 to 300 mm.
 Inside a PVC pipe is placed or a perforated or microperforated steel pipe, filled with draining material.
 The siphon drain in this way carries off drainage water by gravity without the need for drainage pumps or pipes linking the bottom of each well.
 This system proves to be economically advantageous and relatively simple to set up, but requires a programme of controls and maintenance.

 Microdrains

-Microdrains is a simple to create drainage system with contained costs.
+Microdrains are simple to create drainage systems with contained costs.
 They consist of small diameter perforations, made from surface locations, in trenches, in wells or in galleries.
 The microdrains are set to work in a sub-horizontal or sub-vertical position, according to the type of application.

+Drainage anti-slide pile (DASP)

+The Drainage anti-slide pile (DASP) is a reinforced concrete structure with a hollow upper section and a solid lower section, designed to resist slope deformation.
+The hollow part is filled with compacted, high-permeability gravels and can drain water via a vertical drain-pipe or sub-horizontal pipes connected to the slope surface.